Minor Alternative Investments: Beyond Stocks and Bonds

 - Understand and summarize academic articles published in top finance journals.

 There are no pre-requisites for this course.
 In particular, no prior experience with Excel is assumed but might be helpful.
 Compulsory and non-compulsory lectures dealing with the basics of traditional investments (stocks and bonds) and the basics of Excel, statistics, and regression analysis will be offered.
-It might be hard(er) to pass the minor or to pass the minor with a good grade when engaging in other activities (e.g. other courses, jobs, internships, etc.) during the minor.
+It might be hard(er) to pass the minor or to pass the minor with a good grade when engaging in other activities (e.g. other courses, jobs, internships, being a 2nd year student, etc.) during the minor.

 The course consists of interactive lectures (incl. guest lectures).
 Attendance to all lectures is mandatory except for the additional, non-compulsory lectures.
 Attendance will be checked.
+Being late will count as having missed 0.5 lecture.
 For this minor students are allowed to miss two compulsory lectures (with or without reason).
-Missing three or more lectures will result in failing the course.
+Missing more than two lectures will result in failing the course.
 Missing compulsory lectures can be partly compensated by attending non-compulsory lectures.

 Method of examination

-Written closed book test (with open questions) and assignments.
+Written closed book test (with open questions and multiple choice questions) and assignments.

 Composition of final grade